 🎯 Focus on what matters right now

-The Today screen has been designed for you to focus on what matters right now: the tasks you set for yourself and the events you are supposed to attend during the day.
+The Agenda screen has been designed for you to focus on what matters right now: the tasks you set for yourself and the events you are supposed to attend during the day.

 At the beginning of the day, we advise to follow this simple system:

-- ❌ Ignore all the events and tasks that you will not attend
+- ❌ Hide from your agenda the events you will not attend

-- 🗳️ Based on your availability, pick 1-3 important tasks you absolutely want to get done, picking some from your batch, for instance
+- 🗳️ Pick 1-3 important tasks you absolutely want to get done

 - 🎯 Allocate time for the most important items to make sure they will get the time they deserve (drag & drop or